spookylukey/django-views-the-right-way/source/preconditions.rst

 If you haven't used decorators at all before, I'd recommend this `Primer on Python Decorators <https://realpython.com/primer-on-python-decorators/>`_.
-If you just want to apply an existing decorator to a view, that's very easy, but a good understanding of what is going on is really necessary if you want to be able to implement them.
+If you just want to apply an existing decorator to a view, that's very easy, but a good understanding of what is going on is necessary if you want to be able to implement them.
 Plus, you'll get a huge amount of benefit in other ways from this very general Python technique.

 First let's look at our starting point.
 We have a page that should only be accessible to 'premium' users.
 If, somehow, a non-premium user gets the link to